Robotic-Decision-Making-Lab/bme680/README.md

 # BME680 Pressure Sensor

-bme680 is a ROS 2 interface for the BME 680 pressure sensor.
+bme680 is a ROS 2 interface for the BME680 pressure sensor.

 ## Installation